Ulyanov-programmer/multitool/sources/scripts/observerTools/README.md

   // The delay before launching the Observer action in milliseconds.
   timeoutBeforeStart: 0,

+  // Do not run the Observer action until at least one breakpoint has been reached.
+  doNotRunUntilFirstBreakpoint: false,

   /*
     A function that will be executed when the item being observed is visible on the screen.
     It will work after the time specified by the timeoutBeforeStart parameter.